pingcap/docs-cn/sql/ddl.md

 - The `index_option` supports `KEY_BLOCK_SIZE`, `index_type` and `COMMENT`.
 The `COMMENT` supports a maximum of 1024 characters and does not support the `WITH PARSER` option.
 - The `index_type` supports `BTREE` and `HASH` only in MySQL syntax, which means the index type is independent of the storage engine option in the creating table statement.
 For example, in MySQL, when you use `CREATE INDEX` on a table using InnoDB, it only supports the `BTREE` index, while TiDB supports both `BTREE` and `HASH` indexes.
 - The `CREATE INDEX` does not support the `algorithm_option` and `lock_option` in MySQL.
+- TiDB supports at most 512 columns in a single table.
+The corresponding number limit in InnoDB is 1017, and the hard limit in MySQL is 4096.
+For more details, see [Limits on Table Column Count and Row Size](https://dev.mysql.com/doc/refman/5.7/en/column-count-limit.html).

 ## DROP INDEX syntax